vtex-apps/shelf/docs/README.md

 >⚠️ Warning
 >
-> The CSS Handles list above refers to the `shelf.relatedProduct` block.
+> The CSS Handles list above refers to the `shelf.relatedProducts` block.
 Since the `shelf` block is deprecated, your traditional shelf customization must be done using the CSS Handles available for the [Product Summary List](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist), the [Product Summary Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary) and the [Slider Layout](https://developers.vtex.com/vtex-developer-docs/docs/vtex-slider-layout) blocks.

 ## Contributors ✨